-- 4.1 At or after the end of a Plan year, the Committee will certify the achievement of the performance goal or goals including the specific target objective or objectives and the satisfaction of any other material terms of the award. - 4.2 To assure that the incentive features of the Plan are maintained and to avoid distortion in Plan operation, the Committee will not include (except as provided in 4.3 below) minority interests and extraordinary events or circumstances, determined in accordance with GAAP, that may occur during the plan year in deciding performance goals and specific objectives or calculating the achievement of the performance goals and the objectives.
-Extraordinary events or circumstances will comprise the following: extraordinary items, property transactions, changes in accounting standards, and losses or gains arising from discontinued operations. - 4.3 The Committee may for any plan year include property transactions and/or discontinued operations (either specifically or generally or both) and may further include or exclude any specified interest expense items, corporate expense items, and/or development expense items when establishing the pre-established performance goals and specific objectives.
+4.1 At or after the end of a Plan year, the Committee will certify the achievement of the performance goal or goals including the specific target objective or objectives and the satisfaction of any other material terms of the award.

+4.2 To assure that the incentive features of the Plan are maintained and to avoid distortion in Plan operation, the Committee will not include (except as provided in 4.3 below) minority interests and extraordinary events or circumstances, determined in accordance with GAAP, that may occur during the plan year in deciding performance goals and specific objectives or calculating the achievement of the performance goals and the objectives.
+Extraordinary events or circumstances will comprise the following: extraordinary items, property transactions, changes in accounting standards, and losses or gains arising from discontinued operations.

+4.3 The Committee may for any plan year include property transactions and/or discontinued operations (either specifically or generally or both) and may further include or exclude any specified interest expense items, corporate expense items, and/or development expense items when establishing the pre-established performance goals and specific objectives.
 The actual results or non-results of those property transactions and/or discontinued operations that are included in the pre-established goals and specific objectives will then be included, in accordance with the principles of GAAP, in the calculation of the achievement of the goals and specific objectives, provided that if the objective(s) approved by the Committee include operations or businesses (including those being accounted for as discontinued operations) that are subsequently disposed of or spun off during the Plan year, the objective(s) and the results will be appropriately adjusted in accordance with GAAP to exclude such operations or businesses.
-Any items of interest expense, corporate expense and/or development expense included or excluded in the pre-established goals and specific objectives will also be included or excluded, as the case may be, in the calculation of the achievement of the goals and specific objectives. - 4.4 The actual award for a participant will be determined by multiplying the participant's eligible earnings by the specific percentage adjacent to a points column on tables or matrices approved by the Committee prior to March 30 of the plan year.
+Any items of interest expense, corporate expense and/or development expense included or excluded in the pre-established goals and specific objectives.

+4.4 The actual award for a participant will be determined by multiplying the participant's eligible earnings by the specific percentage adjacent to a points column on tables or matrices approved by the Committee prior to March 30 of the plan year.
 No award will exceed 200% of an individual's eligible earnings.
 In addition, no award will exceed \$1,000,000.
-The Committee will have the discretion to pay an award that is lower than the award calculated as provided herein. - 4.5 Eligible earnings means a participant's annual base salary in effect on the date the performance objectives are established by the Committee.
+The Committee will have the discretion to pay an award that is lower than the award calculated as provided herein.

+4.5 Eligible earnings means a participant's annual base salary in effect on the date the performance objectives are established by the Committee.